FLYERS vs. THRASHERS' SERIES' HISTORY: Current and Miscellaneous:

 2007 -- October 16 -- Martin Biron stopped 31 shots, some extraordinary, and recorded his 19th NHL shutout in a 4-0 victory at Philly.
 Mike Richards, who was a +4, scored the GWG in the first period.
 Jeff Carter (1-1-2) and Sami Kapanen scored 34 seconds apart late in the second period to extend the Flyers lead.
 Highlights: http://www.youtube.com/watch?v=2ktnrKzxtK0

-2008 -- January 8 -- Jeff Carter scored twice in 13 seconds, the second-fastest two goals by a player in franchise history (Ron Flockhart scored a pair of goals in eight seconds against St. Louis December 6, 1981), and Philly claimed a 4-1 victory at Atlanta.
+2008 -- January 8 -- Jeff Carter scored twice in a 13-second span, the second-fastest two goals by one player in franchise history (Ron Flockhart scored a pair of goals in eight seconds against St. Louis December 6, 1981), and Philly claimed a 4-1 victory at Atlanta.
 Scott Hartnell added three points in the four-goal flurry including a SHG at 19:59+.
-Antero Niittymaki made 27 saves snd improved to 7-0-0 against Atlanta.
-The Flyers beat Atlanta for the eighth straight meeting.
-Highlights: http://www.youtube.com/watch?v=g5DvTaNmr0o
+Antero Niittymaki made 27 saves and the Flyers beat Atlanta for the eighth straight meeting.
+Game highlights: http://www.youtube.com/watch?v=g5DvTaNmr0o

 2008 -- November 16 -- Antero Niittymaki stopped 29 shots, Simon Gagne (1-2-3) had three points and Joffrey Lupul scored the go-ahead goal with 6:17 to play in regulation as the Flyers ended the Thrashers' five-game winning streak with a 4-3 victory.
 Niittymaki improved to 11-0 in his career against Atlanta.
 The Thrashers outshot Philly 21-4 in the final period and Niittymaki made 19 stops.
 In the game, each team had 32 shots and the Flyers held an 18-4 advantage after one period (a 2-0 lead).
 The Flyers led 3-1 after two periods but the Thrashers rallied to even the game.
 Highlights: http://www.youtube.com/watch?v=ZgzfDnR2BR4

-2009 -- February 8 -- Antero Niittymaki made 29 saves and Jeff Carter (2-1-3) scored twice in Philly's 14th straight win over the Thrashers 3-2 at Atlanta.
-Niittymaki improved his career mark against the Thrashers to 13-0, ended the season as one of only two active goalies with a perfect record in 10+ decisions against one team (Chris Osgood was 17-0 against Tampa Bay).
-The Thrashers scored two PPGs in the third period after Carter gave Philly a 3-0 lead.
-Riley Cote, who (17 PIMs) fought Eric Boulton (5 PIMs) in a second period battle, picked up an instigation penalty and a 10-minute misconduct http://www.youtube.com/watch?v=C3bWlyUb5IA.
-Game highlights -- http://www.youtube.com/watch?v=3HUb_XqYWjw
+2009 -- February 8 -- Jeff Carter (2-1-3) led the Flyers to their 14th straight over Atlanta in a 3-2 Sunday afternoon win in Philips Arena.
+Carter's second goal gave the Flyers a 3-0 lead.
+Antero Niittymaki stopped 29 shots to improve his career record against Atlanta to 13-0.
+Niittymaki ended the season as one of only two active goalies with a perfect mark in at least 10 decisions against one team ( Detroit's Chris Osgood was 17-0 against Tampa Bay).
+The Thrashers scored two PPGs in the third period.
+Riley Cote (17 PIMs) fought Eric Boulton (5 PIMs) in a lengthy fight in the second period.
+Both players were issued fighting majors, but Cote also got an instigation penalty and a 10-minute misconduct. http://www.youtube.com/watch?v=C3bWlyUb5IA

 2009 -- November 28 -- Johan Hedberg made 34 saves and the Thrashers stopped a 14-game losing streak in this series with a 1-0 home win.
 Rich Peverley scored a PPG just past the midway stage of regulation.
 The Flyers entered the game with a record of 29-3-3-1 in this series and the 14-game win streak tied a team record for wins against one opponent (also against Los Angeles from 1978-1982).
-Philly held a 34-18 shots advantage.
-Riley Cote fought Eric Boulton ( http://www.youtube.com/watch?v=Fvc3R6JL7N0).
-Aaron Asham fought Colby Armstrong ( http://www.youtube.com/watch?v=bc_pEqqFo4Q ).
+The Flyers held a 34-18 shots advantage including 25-6 in the first and third periods combined.

-2010 -- January 28 -- Atlanta out-scored the Flyers 3-0 in the third period of a 4-3 win in Philly.
+2010 -- January 28 -- Atlanta scored three third period goals in a 4-3 win at Philly.
 Johan Hedberg made 34 saves and Jim Slater scored twice including the GWG with 6:32 to play.
 Slater also scored the first goal of the game in the opening period.
-Philly responded with three goals in the second period to pull ahead 3-1 including two points by Claude Giroux (1-1-2).
-Ray Emery made 24 saves.
+The Flyers responded with three goals in the second period to pull ahead 3-1.
 The Flyers were 22-0 when leading after two periods.

 2010 -- March 21 -- Atlanta completed the season sweep with a 3-1 win at Philadelphia.
 Ondrej Pavelec made 44 saves, Ron Hainsey scored 2:04 into the game and Todd White made it 2-0 in the first period.
 Rich Peverley scored late in the third period, five minutes after Mike Richards made it 2-1.
-Richards' check on Colby Armstrong ( http://www.youtube.com/watch?v=mJNhyZhh5ZU ).
-Scott Hartnell fought Jim Slater ( http://www.youtube.com/watch?v=Eo_b7iVyj40 ).
-Jeff Carter, who suffered a broken bone in his left foot from a shot by Clarke MacArthur in the first period, played in the last of 286 consecutive games.
+Jeff Carter suffered a fractured left foot after taking a shot by Clarke MacArthur; Carter's consecutive games streak ended at 286.

 2011 -- March 12 -- at Philadelphia 7:00 PM (ET)